Adelehpoursadegh/sample_flutter_android_app/README.md

 - Flutter SDK installed
 - IDE with Flutter and Dart plugins installed (like VS code)
-- Mobile device connected to the electronic board's network
+- Mobile device connected to the Wifi Module's network

 ### Installation